 Works in the Pinault Collection are also regularly presented in exhibitions across the world, including in Paris, Moscow, Lille, Essen and in Stockholm.
 Solicited by public and private institutions, the Pinault Collection loan many of its works to international exhibitions.

 In partnership with the Hauts-de-France region and the city of Lille, François Pinault also founded a residency program in the former mining town.
 Housed in a former rectory, adapted to its new purpose by the architects of the firm NeM/Niney & Marca Architectes, it was inaugurated in December 2015.
 The selection of artists-in-residency is made jointly by the Pinault Collection, the DRAC and FRAC Grand Large, Le Fresnoy – Studio National des Arts Contemporains and the Louvre- Lens.
-After welcoming the American duo Melissa Dubbin and Aaron S. Davidson (2016), the Belgian artist Edith Dekyndt (2017), the Brazilian artist Lucas Arruda is currently in residency in Lens, until the French-Moroccan artist Hicham Berrada arrives in summer 2018.
+After welcoming the American duo Melissa Dubbin and Aaron S. Davidson (2016), the Belgian artist Edith Dekyndt (2017), the Brazilian artist Lucas Arruda, the French-Moroccan artist Hicham Berrada is currently in residency in Lens.

 François Pinault founded the Pierre Daix Prize, in homage to his friend who passed away in 2014, the art historian Pierre Daix.
 It is awarded each year to an exceptional study of modern or contemporary art.
 In 2017, the prize was given to Elisabeth Lebovici for her essay Ce que le sida m'a fait, published by éditions jrp | ringier.